 A beautiful relationship, a great job, and financial security are remarkable outcomes for anyone, but Christ did not come to give you those things.
-Jesus came to die on a cross so you could have an example to follow.
-You need steps to lead you to a better life.
+Jesus came to die on a cross so that you could have an example to follow.
+You must walk in His steps to find a better life.

 When sin came into the world, violence, disease, and corruption came along with it.
 Every person became a bad person (Isaiah 64:6; Romans 3:10–12).
 And bad things happen to bad people.
 Christ did not come to die to change violence, disease, or corruption.
 He came to change lives.

 Though the death and resurrection of the Savior have slowed down the onslaught of sin, it was not the point of the gospel.
 His point was to give you His life so that you could be in Him while looking forward to a better world to come (Hebrews 11:10).
 You find your strength, glory, hope, and praise in God rather than in a perfect relationship or a healthy body.
 It’s a person’s unwillingness to embrace this kind of theology of suffering that opens the door to discouragement and depression.

-The longer it takes a person to understand, embrace, and find joy in suffering, the more susceptible they will be to discouragement.
-Our therapeutic culture is opposed to this kind of teaching because they are beholding to an anti-suffering message.
-Part of the American dream is to remove all suffering from everyone, which is an untenable teaching that does not factor in the doctrine of fallenness.
+The longer it takes a person to find strength in suffering, the more susceptible they will be to discouragement.
+Our therapeutic culture is opposed to this kind of teaching because they are beholden to an anti-suffering message.
+Part of the American dream is to remove all suffering from everyone, which is untenable teaching that does not factor in the doctrine of fallenness.

-If your goal is to rid yourself of your problems but cannot get to that utopian place, you may be setup for un-resolvable disappointment.
-If their medications do not work or if a divorce does not give you a better life, you will not be far from depression.
+If your goal is to rid yourself of your problems, but you cannot get to that utopian place, you may be set up for unresolvable disappointment.
+If medications do not work or if a divorce does not give you a better life, you will not be far from depression.

 You can measure how you think about these questions by examining how you respond to the difficult challenges that are in your life.
 If you have peace, hope, and rest in the midst of your deepest trials, you have not been ensnared by the culture’s suffering-free promise.